jacquelyn27/jacquelyn27.github.io/index.md

 		<img src="{{ "/assets/img/logo.png" | relative_url }}"><!-- should be svg -->
 		<h3 class="section-heading">California Watercolorist</h3>
 		<p class="section-description">
-Jacquelyn Coleman is a watercolorist known for her<br />evocative depictions of the California landscape. <br />Her work captures the essence of everyday life <br />and the natural beauty of her surroundings, <br />reflecting a deep connection to the places she paints.
+Jacquelyn Coleman is a watercolorist known for her evocative depictions of the California landscape. <br />Her work captures the essence of everyday life and the natural beauty of her surroundings, <br />reflecting a deep connection to the places she paints.
 		</p>
 		<div id="navbar-wrapper">
 			<div id="navbar">